andremasson/grunt-connect-blank/README.md

-Just a simple project for bootstarping a simple webserver.
+Just a simple project for bootstraping a simple webserver.

 After clonning it, run: